-A sequel to the successful Disney Pixar film Inside Out was officially announced at D23.
-At the event which saw panels, announcements, and teasers galore, chief creative officer at Pixar was just wrapping up the Pixar segment when Amy Poehler walked on stage to reveal the surprise sequel Inside Out 2.
+A sequel to the successful Disney Pixar film Inside Out was officially announced at D23 2022, much to the excitement of many.
+At the event which saw panels, announcements, and teasers galore, a chief creative officer at Pixar was just wrapping up the Pixar segment when Amy Poehler walked on stage to reveal the surprise sequel, Inside Out 2.

-The sequel is set to follow Riley as she enters her teenage years.
-The setup for this sequel was there at the end of the last film, with Joy finally feeling like she had things back under control a new console is brought in with the addition of the “puberty button” leaving Joy and her fellow emotions wondering whether or not they should press it.
+The sequel is set to follow Riley (Kaitlyn Dias in the original film) as she enters her teenage years.
+The setup for this sequel was there at the end of the last film, with Joy finally feeling like she had things back under control.
+That is, until a new console is brought in with the addition of the “puberty button,” leaving Joy and her fellow emotions wondering whether or not they should press it.
 Well, they did.
 Obviously.

 “There’s a lot of things you want to have move quicker than they are.
 I remember that feeling of wanting to grow up fast, which is such a funny feeling now.
 You wanted time to go fast.
 You wanted life to move.
 You wanted to move.
 Sometimes, you get stuck in a system or a group that won’t let you do that.
 I think a lot frustration.
 I can remember that feeling.
 Feeling frustration and I know that young people still feel that.”